jvanoosten/tidydataproject/README.md

 The train tables are combined using the column binding function starting with the subject_train, then the activity_train, and then the features_train.

 The test and train data are then merged using row binding.
 Duplicate columns are removed to clean the data and avoid processing errors later in the script.
-The columns removed where not std() or mean() measurements.

 Extract the mean and standard deviation measurements
 -----------------------------------------------------

+I followed the advice in the discussion forum [Step 2: Extracting Mean and Std Deviation thread](https://class.coursera.org/getdata-015/forum/thread?thread_id=121) about which mean and standard deviation measurements to keep.
-Extract columns for the subject, activity, and XYZ measurements with the mean (*-mean()*) and standard deviation (*-std()*) functions applied.

-The freqMean measurements were excluded since they were obtained by averaging the signals in a signal window sample.
-The TA's [thread](https://class.coursera.org/getdata-015/forum/thread?thread_id=26) includes the rational for that.
-Adding the *freqMean variables would be trivial if desired.
+The extracted columns include columns for the subject, activity, and XYZ measurements with the mean (*-mean()*) and standard deviation (*-std()*) functions applied.
+The meanFreq measurements were excluded since they were obtained by averaging the signals in a signal window sample.
+Adding the meanFreq variables would be trivial if desired.

 The columns names to extract where determined by using boolean operations and the grepl function.
+The meanFreq columns were exclued by xor'ing there grepl result with the boolean vector of mean columns.

-The extractdata data table is created by using subsetting on the column names.
+The extractdata data table was created by subsetting using the boolean vector result.

 Uses descriptive activity names
 -------------------------------